Samia Halaby

 Samia A. Halaby (born 1936) is a Palestinian-American visual artist, activist, educator, and scholar.
 Halaby is recognized as a pioneer of abstract painting and Computer art.
 Since beginning her artistic career in the late 1950s, she has exhibited in museums, galleries, and art fairs throughout Europe, Asia, and North America.
 Her work is housed in public and private collections around the world, including the Solomon R. Guggenheim Museum (New York), the Institut du Monde Arabe (Paris), and the Palestinian Museum (Birzeit).
 Her work was included in the 2024 Venice Biennale.
+She is represented by Andrée Sfeir-Semler's gallery, operating in Beirut and Hamburg.

 Early life

 Halaby was born in Jerusalem on December 12, 1936, during the British Mandate of Palestine.
 She is the daughter of Asaad Halaby and Foutonie Atallah Halaby.
 Samia has two older brothers, Dr. Sami and Dr. Fouad Halaby, and a younger sister, Dr. Nahida Halaby.
 Their father was orphaned and, at a young age, had the financial responsibility of supporting his siblings thrust upon him.
 He began the first taxi service in Jerusalem in the early 1900s, eventually becoming a principal of Lind & Halaby Ltd., a seller of the Goodyear Tire and Rubber Company.
 Their mother was educated at the Friends School in Ramallah.
 She was referred to as "the encyclopedia of the family".

 Halaby attended the British Tabitha Mission School.
 Halaby retains vivid visual memories of her life in Palestine, especially of the trees and leaves in her grandmother Maryam Atallah's garden in Jerusalem.
 As a young child Samia would experience synesthetic colors and shapes that would correlate with various family members.
 Her sister was a rounded and yellow/white iridescent; Samia was a dark metallic red sideways railroad.
 In 1948, Halaby and her family fled their home in the port city of Yafa during the Nakba.
 She was 11 years old.
 Her family fled to Lebanon, residing in Beirut until 1951, before eventually settled in Cincinnati, Ohio.
 Halaby graduated from North College Hill High School.